Altair200333/ComfyUI_Flux_1.1_PRO/README.md

-# Flux Pro Inpaint Node
+# Flux Pro Nodes for ComfyUI

 This plugin adds a new node to ComfyUI.
 The node uses the FLUX.1 Fill API to fill in parts of an image.